ese-erigha/react-redux-observable/README.md

 # recipes
-A react.js project displaying recipes from themealdb.com
+A react.js project displaying users and posts using the https://jsonplaceholder.typicode.com/